jrrewers/amplify-large-prod-build/README.md

 ...
 <amplify-authenticator></amplify-authenticator>

-x.
-Create prod build once again
+9. Create prod build once again
 102 files, about 3 MB size

 Adding service to constructor and using amplify-authenticator causes prod build to create lot of files in prod build and significantly increases build time